By: Sarah Harris

 Moreover, attorneys all over the world often have the skill set needed to serve as a bridge between different nations, legal systems, cultures, communities, and individuals.
 They have the power to make a positive difference in the lives of many people who might not be heard otherwise, and this power is amplified with pro-bono work.
 It is in this way that such work also plays a role in bettering an imperfect legal system as it tries to guide the governance of an imperfect society and protect its people.
 Such work contributes to balancing the inequalities inherent to our system so that we can all be part of “a more perfect union.”

 Continuing on, the law serves, rules, and binds together a community of people from all walks of life.
 Ideally, regardless of age, race, sex, class, or political leanings, the people of the United States are all governed by the same set of laws and regarded as equals.
-Unfortunately, the reality of our world is far from that ideal, and there are a myriad of ways in which our society, and thus our legal system, falls short.
+Unfortunately, the reality of our world is far from that ideal, and there is a myriad of ways in which our society, and thus our legal system, falls short.
 We live in a world in which senseless harm can come to innocent people simply because of the color of their skin.
 We live in a time in which, in spite of decades of struggle, sexism is not a problem confined to our past.
-Providing free legal services to those who cannot afford it is important because it gives attorneys the opportunity to have a role in balancing the scales of inequality not only in the United States, but also beyond.
+Providing free legal services to those who cannot afford it is important because it gives attorneys the opportunity to have a role in balancing the scales of inequality not only in the United States but also beyond.